Portfolio landlord criteria

 A portfolio landlord is a borrower with four or more distinct mortgaged Buy to Let UK rental properties (or seven or more for remortgage applications without capital raising).

-This includes holiday lets, properties owned through a limited company, 'consent to let' properties and all BTL mortgages owned solely or jointly by the applicant(s).
+This includes properties owned through a limited company, 'consent to let' properties and all BTL mortgages owned solely or jointly by the applicant(s).

 We'll only accept applications from portfolio landlords that have at least two years' letting experience (at least one applicant must meet this requirement on joint applications).
 We won't consider foreign properties when assessing portfolio landlords.